Best 17 Vegan Restaurants in Paris Every Vegan Needs to Know

 Une publication partagée par Alain Passard (@alain_passard)

-At L’Arpège, Chef Alain Passart offers a multitude of plant-based dishes that are expertly seasoned: beet sushi, rice with a heady geranium sauce; black currant onion and parmesan gratin; Passard-style ratatouille with tomatoes, anchovies and zucchini flowers.
+At L’Arpège, Chef Alain Passart offers a multitude of plant-based dishes that are expertly seasoned: beet sushi, rice with a heady geranium sauce, eel minestrone, or the confit rhubarb millefeuille

 The menu changes regularly according to the seasons, a godsend for gourmets who will have the pleasure of regularly surprising their palate.